Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Bounded Hamming-weight and few-body -invariant algebras

 Two practical consequences are worth emphasizing.
 First, since $\mathcal{M}_{n}^{(k)}$ is defined analytically, one never needs to store the basis elements as dense matrices, but it suffices to store their labels (type and indices) and their sparse structure constants.
-Second, for $k=1$ one has $d_1=n$, so \cref{th:HWstructureconstants-dk3} implies an $\mathcal{O}(n^3)$ primitive for generating the full adjoint data of $\mathfrak{u}(n)$ in this basis, which is asymptotically cheaper than Pauli string preprocessing in quadratically-scaling Pauli Lie algebras (cf.\ \cref{ssec:FF_Paulialgebras}).
+Second, \cref{th:HWstructureconstants-dk3} concerns the full structure constant tensor.
+If only a fixed set of sparse MGGM generators is required, the targeted construction of \cref{lem:targetedMGGMadjoint} avoids forming the full tensor and directly produces the adjoint matrices needed for $\gsim$.
+Finally, for $k=1$ one has $d_1=n$, so \cref{th:HWstructureconstants-dk3} implies an $\mathcal{O}(n^3)$ primitive for generating the full adjoint data of $\mathfrak{u}(n)$ in this basis, which is asymptotically cheaper than Pauli string preprocessing in quadratically-scaling Pauli Lie algebras (cf.\ \cref{ssec:FF_Paulialgebras}).